titusnangitech/tito_devops_project/README.md

-# CI/CD DevOps Pipeline Project
+# A CI/CD DevOps Pipeline Project

 - **Established a highly efficient CI/CD pipeline for a GitHub repository using a DevOps approach.
 Leveraged a curated set of tools including AWS, Terraform, Ansible, Jenkins, Docker, JFrog Artifactory, SonarQube, Kubernetes, and Maven.**